kplam624/Stock-Market-Analysis/README.md

   * Lowest Percent Change
   * Largest Stock Volume

+The script is also created to run over multiple excel worksheets in a workbook.

 The script is written on a .txt file
+Below are the screen shots for the analysis.

 The 2014 Stock Analysis
 ![2014 Stock Image](Submission/2014_stock.png)